vigetlabs/ca11y/README.md

 }
 ```

-`fullName` is what gets read by screen readers, and will be used if `displayName` is not provided.
+`fullName` and `label` values are read by screen readers.
+Provide `transitionDuration` if you are using the css `transition` property on the `.ca11y__picker` element to allow auto-focusing of the selected day on transition end.

 ## Demo Locally
 ```